socialvibe/truex-ctv-web-reference-app/README.md

 To deploy in general, one makes a deployable version in the `./dist` folder via `npm run build` and then hosts those contents somewhere appropriate.
 On then ensures the various platform installer configurations refer to that url.

-The master copy of this reference app is currently hosted at `https://ctv.truex.com/web/ref-app/master/index.html`.
-This can be viewed directly in Chrome to review and debug the reference app generically.
+The hosted copy of this reference app is currently hosted [here](https://ctv.truex.com/web/ref-app/master/index.html), which can be viewed directly in Chrome to review and debug the reference app generically.

 To run a local build, run the `npm start` command to run a local webpack instance.
 You can use `http://localhost:8080` or `http://0.0.0.0:8080` to review and debug in Chrome.